arjunne/aws-cost-explorer/README.md

-# Welcome to your CDK Python project!
+# Welcome to Cost Explorer CDK Python project!

-This is a blank project for Python development with CDK.
+This is a project for Python development with CDK.
+The project contains python code that sends daily breakdown of costs to teams or slack channels, you may also choose to write it to s3.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.